Edzelf/ESP32-Radio/README.md

 See documentation in doc/pdf-file.

 Last changes:
-- 16-feb-2021, Give BBC stations some time to react see issue 266.
+- 16-feb-2021, Give BBC stations some time to react.
+See issue 437.
 - 15-feb-2021, Added earch page.
 - 21-jan-2021, Added PlatformIO version.
 - 14-oct-2020, Clear artist and song on display at new station connect.